Weighted Stuffed Animal Sensory Tool

 On the flip side, I do prefer a environmentally green alternative to plastic poly-pellets.
 At this time I am unaware of an eco-friendly alternative to plastic beads to make weighted stuffed animals.
 If you know of a eco-friendly alternative please let me know in the comments and Ill make sure to update this post.

-Typically, you can find plastic poly-pellets at your local hobby store such as Hobby Lobby or on Amazon.
+Typically, you can find plastic poly-pellets online or at your local hobby store such as Hobby Lobby.
 Do not use fishing weights as they are typically made using lead.

 Other Helpful Tips To Keep In Mind